dask/distributed/docs/source/worker-memory.rst

 OS's temporary directory (``/tmp`` in Linux); you can control this location with the ``--local-directory`` keyword::

-   $ dask-worker tcp://scheduler:port --memory-limit="4 GiB" --local-directory /scratch
+   $ dask worker tcp://scheduler:port --memory-limit="4 GiB" --local-directory /scratch

 That data is still available and will be read back from disk when necessary.
 On the diagnostic dashboard status page, disk I/O will show up in the task stream plot as